Etna Deck Hockey Rules and Regulations

 During game play senior teams shall have 4 players plus goalie, junior shall have 5 players plus goalie.
 Any more will result in bench penalty.

 Overtime: If score is tied after regulation during regular season it shall go to a shoot out.
 Each team will select three players from their roster for the shootout.
 The two teams will alternate shooters.
 Whichever team has the most goals after all six players have gone wins the game.
-Should the game still be tied after the six players have gone each team will then select one player each and continue going one for one until there is a winning goal.
-The coaches must use all players on their bench.
+Should the game still be tied after the six players have gone each team will then select one player each and continue going one for one as far as the team with the fewest players on their bench.
 If someone scores by then that team wins.
 Should it still be tied after all the players permitted to go then it ends in a tie.
-Should the teams be an uneven number the shoot out will only go as far as the team with the fewest players.
 During playoffs the teams shall continue through 2 full 12 minute sudden death overtime periods if necessary.
-After that the game will be decided with a shootout (Same rules as the regular season shootout only the teams will continue sending shooters till one team wins.
-The teams may repeat player once the team with the fewest players has gone through their entire roster.)
+After that the game will be decided with a shootout (Same rules as the regular season shootout only no ties and once the amount of players as written has gone then you can use a previous player).
 For the championship game teams will continue to play overtime periods until a team scores.

 Playoff seeding will be determined in this order:

 The officials shall have the right to pause or postpone any game due to foul weather or any other condition which they deem to be unsafe for themselves, players, or fans.
 A game will be considered complete if two periods have elapsed.
 If it is incomplete it will be rescheduled and the teams will start over from the first period with no score.